Hello Explicit Facter!

-Under the privacy settings of Ivaldi make sure to opt-out of Google Safe Browsing and keep your browsing history for the session only so that all browser data is deleted after it closing.
+Under the privacy settings of Ivaldi make sure to opt-out of Google Safe Browsing and keep your browsing history for the session only so that all browser data is deleted after its is closing.

 Block third-party cookies and disable web RTC leaks.